Released on April 26, 2019

 Every year on April 28, Canada marks the National Day of Mourning to honour workers killed or injured on the job.

 Across the country, groups hold vigils, light candles, wear ribbons and armbands and participate in other activities as an act of remembrance and support.
 In Saskatchewan flags, will fly at half-mast at the Legislature.

-“Our deepest condolences to family and friends who have lost a loved one,” Labour Relations and Workplace Safety Minister Don Morgan said.
-“We need to honour the memories of those we have lost by making health and safety a priority in everything we do.”
+“Our thoughts are with the friends and families who have lost a loved one,” Labour Relations and Workplace Safety Minister Don Morgan said.
+“No one should ever suffer because of their job.
+Safety must continue to be a priority in everything we do.”